Nana Seino

 Nana Seino (清野 菜名, Seino Nana) is a Japanese actress.
 She has played Sunmi in Tokyo Tribe, Tetsuko Kuroyanagi in the TV Asahi adaptation of Kuroyanagi's autobiography Totto-Chan: The Little Girl at the Window, and Yuko Komiya in the 98th NHK asadora Half Blue Sky, among numerous other TV and film roles.

 Early life and education

-Seino was born on October 14, 1994 in Inazawa, Aichi, Japan.
+Seino was born on October 14, 1994, in Inazawa, Aichi, Japan.
+During her middle school years, although she was a member of the basketball team, she often participated in track and field events as well.
+In particular, she competed at the national level in the high jump.
+This athletic ability became one of the key factors contributing to her success as one of Japan's rare action actresses.
 She started her entertainment career in 2007 as an exclusive model for the girls' fashion magazine Pichilemon.
 At the age of 15 Seino moved from Aichi to Tokyo alone, later graduating from Japan Arts High School.

 When she saw Resident Evil, she admired Milla Jovovich, and soon became a pupil of Tak Sakaguchi, who is an action choreographer and actor.